ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_private_data.md

 This extension is a device extension which enables attaching arbitrary payloads to Vulkan objects.
-It introduces the idea of private data slots as a means of storing a 64-bit unsigned integer of application defined data.
+It introduces the idea of private data slots as a means of storing a 64-bit unsigned integer of application-defined data.
 Private data slots can be created or destroyed any time an associated device is available.
 Private data slots can be reserved at device creation time, and limiting use to the amount reserved will allow